-If your microwave runs for a few seconds and then stops then following must have gone wrong inside it:
+If your microwave runs for a few seconds and stops, then you should check for these 5 possible causes:

 There are door switches in a microwave which must be sealed tightly for the microwave to operate properly.
 If the microwave runs for a few seconds and then shuts off, the door switch might be defective or loose.
 Sometimes arching or overheating of door switches stops microwave from running efficiently.
 Some microwaves have a seal or gasket around the door.
 If the seal or gasket is broken, microwave shuts down.
 If your microwave is giving you such trouble call a professional for microwave repair.

 LONYE SZM-V16-FD-63 Microwave Oven Door Micro SwitchMicrowave Oven Door Switch replacement

 Commonly found in microwave ovens, this switch will close the circuit once the button is depressed.
 This switch may be used in many other appliance

 Here are some of the other recommended microwave door switches that you can replace yourself:

 - LONYE W10727360 & W10269458 & W10269460 Microwave Switch Replacement for Whirlpool Microwave SZM-V16-FC-61 SZM-V16-FC-62 SZM-V16-FC-63